 What is a Virtual Tape Library ?
-An Introduction
+QUADStor VTL Introduction

 Tape technology remains the most cost effective backup solution till date.
-With current tape technology, tape media have a lifetime of 30 years or more and therefor are the number one choice for data archival.
-In recent years disk based backup gained popularity due to a drop in disk prices and due a lesser need for manual intervention.
+With current tape technology, tape media have a lifetime of 30 years or more and therefore are the number one choice for data archival.
+In recent years disk based backup gained popularity due to a drop in disk prices and due to lesser manual intervention.
 The performance of disk based backup is generally consider faster and individual file restores from disk are significantly faster due to faster seek times.

-A virtual tape library (VTL) is a disk based backup system which appears to the backup host as a real tape library system.
-Backup streams are however written to and restored from disk.
+A VIRTUAL TAPE LIBRARY (VTL) is a disk based backup system which appears to the backup host as a real tape library system.
+Backup streams sent to the virtual tape drives are however written to and restored from disk.
 The biggest advantage of a VTL over other disk based backup solutions is its seamless integration into an existing tape backup infrastructure.
 Backup applications, policies, licenses etc need not change due to a VTL emulating an existing tape library system.

 Benefits of a Virtual Tape Library (VTL) system